History of Manchester City F.C. (2001–present): Guardiola era (2016–present)

 In spite of joining City with much hype, Pep's first season at Manchester City was underwhelming.
 City finished third, behind champions Chelsea and Tottenham Hotspur.
 The Blues were knocked out of the Champions league in the round of 16 by Monaco in a 12-goal thriller.
 City won 5–3 in Manchester, but lost 3–1 in Monaco, and were therefore eliminated on the away goals rule.
 City fell to Arsenal in the FA Cup semi-final and were also eliminated from the League Cup by local rivals Manchester United in the fourth round.

-City began the 2017–18 brightly, losing 2–0 to Manchester United, beating Real Madrid 4–1 and beating Tottenham Hotspur 3–0 in the pre-season.
+City began the 2017–18 season brightly, losing 2–0 to Manchester United, beating Real Madrid 4–1 and beating Tottenham Hotspur 3–0 in the pre-season.
 This form continued into their competitive Premier League campaign as City remained unbeaten through mid-December.
 They set a new record for the most consecutive league wins after 18 victories in a row, including a victory in Manchester Derby, which helped them widen the gap between them and second-placed Manchester United in the Premier League.
 City broke plenty of Premier League records this season, including, the most points (100), the most goals scored (106), the most wins (32), the most away wins (16), most away points (50), highest goal differential (+79), and highest gap between the top 2 teams (19), while equalling Manchester United 2000–01's record for games to play with title won (5).
 They had become a dominant force in England under Guardiola, with success only eluding them in the Champions League.
 City managed to retain their league title in the 2018–19 Premier League season, pipping Liverpool by a point; as well as winning an unprecedented domestic treble.

 City, however, faltered behind Liverpool in the following season, being 25 points behind the runaway league leaders before the suspension of the season due to the COVID-19 pandemic.
 The Cityzens officially ceded the title with seven games left after a 2–1 defeat at Chelsea.
 Their underwhelming Premier League campaign was somewhat relieved by a third consecutive victory in the EFL Cup, beating Aston Villa 2–1 in the final on 1 March.
-The Blues also humiliated newly crowned champions Liverpool at Etihad in their home league match, 5–0.
+The Blues also humiliated the newly crowned champions Liverpool at Etihad in their home league match, 5–0.
 City managed to score 102 goals in their campaign, the most of any team.